 Would you like to bring your classroom to the Tehama County/Red Bluff Landfill and Recycling Facility?
 Facility staff are available to conduct tours and present a general overview of what goes on at a recycling facility, where peoples trash end up, and what we can do to recycle more.
-For information on Facility tours, email the Recycling Coordinator or call (530) 528-1103.
+For information on Facility tours, email the Recycling Program Analyst or call (530) 528-1103.

 Agency staff converted a bus into the 4Rs Kids Exhibit, a mobile Waste Awareness experience to serve as a ‘field trip on wheels’.
 The program is designed to visit Tehama County schools allowing students access to hands-on learning exhibits within the bus.
 Call (530) 528-1103 to schedule your class today!

 Kids, Let’s Have Some Fun!